 Child Point of View: My son absolutely LOVED riding on the Mac Ride.
 Front and center, he loved feeling like he was riding mom’s bike and couldn’t stop talking about everything he saw during our rides.
 Normally not an ambitious rider, on the Mac Ride he actually wanted to keep riding versus begging to head home.

 Parent Point of View: On the tail end of the age range, riding with a five-year-old tester was fun, but it did limit my space on the bike.
 To avoid bumping into him, I did have to splay out my legs to pedal, but it wasn’t significant enough to make riding uncomfortable.
-Being 5′ 10″ and riding a large framed bike, it wasn’t hard to make it work, but I image it would be challenging for those riding on small frame bikes.
+Being 5′ 10″ and riding a large framed bike, it wasn’t hard to make it work, but I imagine it would be challenging for those riding on small frame bikes.

-Compared to using other bikes seats or trailers, to ease of the Mac Ride was refreshing.
+Compared to using other bikes seats or trailers, the ease of the Mac Ride was refreshing.
 My son simply hopped on and after securing his feet we pedaled away.
 Having taken him to preschool with a bike trailer for quite some time, the simplicity of the Mac Ride was appreciated and would have made our commutes to preschool easier and potentially faster.

-My one hesitation with the Mac Ride was the open design (no shoulder straps).
+My one initial hesitation with the Mac Ride was the open design (no shoulder straps).
 The Mac Ride is designed for the child rider to fall away from the bike during a crash, much like skis when skiing.
-Having crashed my bike and even broken a bone while riding, I can certainly see the benefit of having the child be released from the bike rather than tumble down with it (I once fell several feet down a mountainside), but as a parent, I instinctively still want my child strapped down.
+Having crashed my bike and even broken a bone while riding, I can certainly see the benefit of having the child be released from the bike rather than tumble down with it (I once fell several feet down a mountainside), but as a parent, I instinctively still wanted my child strapped down.